 On completion of the course, the students shall be able to:

-- demonstrate analytical ability to apply and critically examine key terms and concepts in Applied Linguistics
+- demonstrate critical understanding of key terms and concepts in Applied Linguistics and ability to use them

 Forms of Study